Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Over a dozen hot spring hotels are spread out on either side of the Houlong River, perfect for a peaceful weekend getaway.

-Two options in town are especially noteworthy: luxurious Onsen Papawaqa (泰安觀止溫泉會館), which has a fantastic outdoor spa open to non-guests, and our favorite: King’s Resort & Spa (錦水溫泉飯店), a super friendly family-run large hotel with several hot spring pools on terraces offering great views.
+There’s also our favorite: King’s Resort & Spa (錦水溫泉飯店) (see on Booking / Agoda / TripAdvisor), a super friendly family-run large hotel with several hot spring pools on terraces offering great views.
 Guests also get a free hour in one of the private hot tub rooms on the roof of the hotel, overlooking the valley.

 If you don’t have a vehicle, you can get to Tai’an by taking this hot spring day trip from Taichung.
 It says Taichung in the description, but the hot spring they go to is Tangyue Resort in Tai’an.